IreneBa26/ZK-AnonVoting/README.md

 ## 🗳️ Project Overview
 This project implements an anonymous voting system leveraging Zero Knowledge Proof technology with Circom.
+It explores the implementation of a private and verifiable vote selection mechanism using Circom.
+This is a key component for building privacy-preserving voting protocols.
+A voter can commit to a single candidate selection without revealing their choice, ensuring the integrity and validity of their vote.

 ## 📘 Documentation